 I am the principal designer, implementer and maintainer of the ATS programming language system.
 Currently, I am working on ATS3/Xanadu, which is an implementation for ATS3, the third edition of ATS.

 Professionally, I am currently a tenured associate professor in the Computer Science Department at Boston University (BU).
-I studied Mathematical Logic when I was an undergradute student at Nanjing Univeristy, China.
+I studied Mathematical Logic when I was an undergraduate student at Nanjing Univeristy, China.
 And I graduated from the Mathematics Department at Carnegie Mellon University in 1998 with a PhD degree in Pure and Applied Logic.

 Before joining BU in October 2001, I was a tenure-track assistant professor in the Department of Electrical & Computer Engineering and Computer Science (ECECS) at University of Cincinnati (UC).